-Cub Scouting is a family and home centered program that develops ethical decision-making skills for boys in the kindergarten through fifth grade (or who are 5, 6, 7, 8, 9, and 10 years old).
+Cub Scouting is a family and home centered program that develops ethical decision-making skills for youth in kindergarten through fifth grade (or who are 5 to 10 years old).
 Activities emphasize character development, citizenship training, and personal fitness.

 Venturing is a youth development program of the Boy Scouts of America for young men and women who are 14 years of age OR 13 years of age and have completed the eighth grade and under 21 years of age.
 Venturing's purpose is to provide positive experiences to help young people mature and to prepare them to become responsible and caring adults.

 Scouts BSA is a year-round program for boys and girls age 11 - 17.
 Children who are 10.5 may join if they have received the Arrow of Light Award or have finished the fifth grade.
 Scouts BSA is a program of fun outdoor activities, peer group leadership opportunities, and a personal exploration of career, hobby and special interests, all designed to achieve the BSA's objectives of strengthening character, personal fitness and good citizenship.

 Sea Scouts is a specialized segment of the Venturing program, which was organized to address members' boating skills and promote knowledge of our maritime heritage.